newrelic/oma-resource-center/src/content/docs/oma/value-drivers/customer-experience/use-cases/bottom-of-the-funnel-analysis/README.md

   SELECT funnel(COMMON_ATTRIBUTE, WHERE ..
 ACTION_A, .., WHERE ..
 ACTION_N) <br>
   SINCE 1 WEEK AGO <br>

 COMMON_ATTRIBUTE - usually set to session.
 You can capture conversions that happen over multiple sessions, by adding [custom attributes](https://docs.newrelic.com/docs/browser/new-relic-browser/browser-agent-spa-api/setcustomattribute-browser-agent-api/), like customerId, to Browser.
-For this particular example to work, the user cannot be anonymous.

 WHERE … ACTION - filters for the PageViews or AjaxRequests relevant to that step in the user’s journey.

 __Examples__  <br>
-The following tracks conversions on the basis that a user converts in a single browser session
+The following tracks conversions on the basis that a user converts in a single browser session (__PageViews__)
 >FROM PageView SELECT funnel(session_id, <br>
       WHERE appName = ‘CustomerPortal’ and pageUrl like ‘%Checkout%’ AS ‘Begin Checkout’, <br>
       WHERE appName = ‘CustomerPortal’ and pageUrl like ‘%OrderConfirmed%’ AS ‘Order Confirmed’)<br>

-The following tracks conversions on the basis that a user is authenticated by the time they begin checkout
+The following tracks conversions on the basis that a user is authenticated by the time they begin checkout (__PageViews__)
 >FROM PageView SELECT funnel(customerId, <br>
       WHERE appName = ‘CustomerPortal’ and pageUrl like ‘%Checkout%’ AS ‘Begin Checkout’, <br>
       WHERE appName = ‘CustomerPortal’ and pageUrl like ‘%OrderConfirmed%’ AS ‘Order Confirmed’)<br>

-The same query as above but for a single page application
+The same query as above but for a single page application (__AjaxRequests__)
 >FROM AjaxRequest SELECT funnel(customerId, <br>
       WHERE appName = ‘CustomerPortal’ and requestUrl like ‘%Checkout%’ AS ‘Begin Checkout’ and httpResponseCode >= 200 and httpResponseCode < 300, <br>
       WHERE appName = ‘CustomerPortal’ and requestUrl like ‘%OrderConfirmed%’ AS ‘Order Confirmed’ and httpResponseCode >= 200 and httpResponseCode < 300)<br>

 The funnel query pulls from a single data type.
-You won’t be able to include PageViews and AjaxRequests in the same funnel where conversion involves a mix of the two.
-You can still capture the overall conversion rate by focusing on the page views at the start and the end.
+You won’t be able to combine PageViews and AjaxRequests in the same funnel.
+If your bottom of the funnel flow includes a mix of PageViews and AjaxRequests you can capture the overall conversion rate by focusing on the PageViews at the start and the end.

 ## Synthetics Check
 Change BOTF_MONITOR_NAME to match the synthetics monitor that validates the bottom of the funnel.
-This is covered in [!the bottom of the funnel implementation guide](https://docs.newrelic.com/docs/new-relic-solutions/observability-maturity/customer-experience/bofta-implementation-guide/#create-a-scripted-synthetics-check-for-the-bottom-of-the-funnel).
+This is covered in the bottom of the funnel [implementation guide](https://docs.newrelic.com/docs/new-relic-solutions/observability-maturity/customer-experience/bofta-implementation-guide/#create-a-scripted-synthetics-check-for-the-bottom-of-the-funnel).

 ## Revenue at Risk - Latency
 REVENUE_AT_RISK_LATENCY_FILTER - You can filter both related pages and Ajax Requests using pageUrl.
 The [pageUrl value in an AjaxRequest](https://docs.newrelic.com/attribute-dictionary/?dataSource=Browser+agent&event=AjaxRequest&attributeSearch=pageUrl) reflects the page the user was on when they initiated the request.